Burloe/GoLogger/README.md

 * **Hotkeys** can perform the three main functions of the plugin(start, copy and stop)
 * **Calling the functions though code**.
 You can call the functions through code as well and since the script is an autoload.
 You can call them from any script.

-`Save Session Copy` feature was introduced in v1.2, allowing users to save the current session's logs into each respective category's subfolder.
+`Save Session Copy` feature was introduced in v1.2, allowing users to saves the logs of the current session into each respective category's `saved_logs` subfolder.
+All copies are saved into these folders and the ability to name the copies allow for easy identifiers.
 This feature serves two key purposes:
 * **Prevent Deletion:** Oldest logs are automatically deleted when the file limit is reached.
 Saving a copy protects specific logs from being removed. *Simply moving a log file out of the category folder will of course also prevent deletion.*
 * **Preserve Important Data:** When using the **Entry Count Limit** + **Remove Old Entries** options, older entries are deleted to make room for new ones.
 If a bug or unexpected event occurs during playtesting, you can use this feature to save the log without stopping the session or your game without the risk of overwriting the important log entries.